karthiksriramuoa/ParallelisationGraphAlgorithmsUsingJava/README.md

 Project Name - ParallelisationGraphAlgorithmsUsingJava

-Dijkstra's Algorithm

-To run Djikstra's Algorithm, you need to follow these steps below:

 Installation
   1. Open console
   2. Navigate in console to folder
   3. type in "git clone https://github.com/karthiksriramuoa/ParallelisationGraphAlgorithmsUsingJava.git" and press enter

+To run Djikstra's Algorithm, you need to follow these steps below:

 Exectution
   1. Open eclipse